Cheyenne Autumn

 Cheyenne Autumn is a 1964 American epic Western film starring Richard Widmark, Carroll Baker, James Stewart, and Edward G. Robinson.
 It tells the story of a factual event, the Northern Cheyenne Exodus of 1878–79, told with artistic license.
 The film was the last Western directed by John Ford, who proclaimed it an elegy for the Native Americans who had been abused by the U.S. government and misrepresented in numerous of his own films.
 With a budget of more than $4 million, the film was relatively unsuccessful at the box office and failed to earn a profit for Warner Bros.
+Pictures.

 Plot

 In 1878, the surviving Cheyenne natives have migrated 1,500 miles (2,414 km) from their Yellowstone homeland.
 At her Oklahoma homestead, their plight is witnessed by Deborah Wright, a Quaker school teacher, who takes the Cheyenne children as her students.
 Their trek has been accompanied by a United States Army cavalry troop headed by Captain Thomas Archer, who is engaged to Deborah.
 Nearby, the Cheyenne natives and Archer's troops are waiting for a congressional committee sent by the Bureau of Indian Affairs (BIA), but are informed by letter that their trip has delayed and are staying at Fort Reno.

 Captain Archer calls Dull Knife and Little Wolf, two Native leaders, pledging the BIA will continue to provide for the natives.
 Angered at the BIA's slow response, Dull Knife withdraws the Cheyenne children from Deborah's school.
 Later that night, Deborah learns from Spanish Woman that the Cheyenne have decided to migrate back to Yellowstone.
 She decides to travel with them.
 The next morning, Archer sees the Cheyenne have left and sends a search party with no artillery.
 One soldier, Second Lieutenant Scott, cares little for their exodus, as his father was killed in the Fetterman massacre in 1866.

 Within a canyon, Archer's men have caught up with the Cheyenne.
 Little Wolf sends Red Shirt, Spanish Woman's son, to fight against the troops.
 Archer sends two soldiers to search the canyon, but one is shot by Red Shirt.
 Major Braden takes control and has the soldiers fire two cannons; a brief fight ensues in which nine soldiers, including Braden, were killed.
 It is then reported in the local newspapers, which deliberately inflate the death count and depict the Cheyenne as savages.
 News of the attack reaches Carl Schurz, the Secretary of the Interior, in Washington, DC.